Overview

 If you regularly employ 6 or more workers, you must also put up:

-• a health and safety policy
+• an occupational health and safety policy

 • a workplace violence prevention policy